If you love to try out the latest tech gadgets, you’ve likely seen the new home WiFi systems based on mesh networking technology.

 The solution to many networking problems like the ‘access point hopscotch’ issue described above would be to log into the router and make changes to advanced settings.

-For example, if you can give unique names to each access point, and tell the living room Roku to always connect to the living room WiFi access point, this would provide a permanent solution.
+For example, if you can give unique names to each access point, and tell the living room Roku to always connect to the living room WiFi access point, this would provide a more permanent solution.

 However, not all mesh WiFi network products offer the same granualar level of advanced settings for things like port mapping, static routing, and quality-of-service (QOS) as traditional routers, which can help ensure optimal performance for all your network-connected devices.